-There are a variety of ways to hang shiplap on mobile home walls to get that shiplap look.
-Choices range from using actual shiplap boards, tongue and groove boards, faux shiplap using plywood and even shiplap peel and stick wallpaper.
+There are various ways to hang shiplap planks on walls to get that shiplap look.
+Choices range from actual shiplap boards, tongue and groove boards, faux shiplap using plywood, and even shiplap peel and stick wallpaper.

 For our home, our personal preference is to use actual pine shiplap boards.

-Here are the supplies that we used in order to hang shiplap on our mobile home walls.
+Here are the supplies we used to install shiplap on our mobile home walls.

-Depending on how shiplap is attached to the studs, it could be hard to remove, and man come off in small pieces.
-In many places within our home, the sheetrock appeared to be glued to the walls as well as stapled.
-But, if you watch the video tutorial I share at the bottom of this post, you will see the sheetrock came off this wall easily.
+Depending on how the sheetrock is attached to the studs, it could be hard to remove and may come off in small pieces.
+In many places within our home, the sheetrock appeared glued to the walls and stapled.

-After removing the sheetrock from the walls, my husband either hammered in the nails/staples back into the studs, or completely removed them.
-If there would have been thick glue build up on the studs, he would have scraped it off.
-The goal is to get a flat area for the board to attach to.
+After removing the sheetrock from the walls, either hammer the nails/staples into the studs or completely removed them.
+The goal is to get a flat area for the board to attach.

 Step 3: Paint the Boards

-When using tongue and groove boards you will need a way to interlock the boards securely without hammering on the actual tongue and groove part itself.
-Hammering on the tongue and groove edge can break or damage it, causing the next board to not interlock correctly.
-Timothy used an old piece of tongue and groove flooring to make sure the boards securely interlocked into the grooves.
+Timothy used an old tongue and groove flooring to ensure the boards were securely interlocked into the grooves.
 You can also watch the video to see how he does this.

-Once we got to where a board needed to but cut for an outlet, Timothy, took measurements and followed the step listed below.
+Once we got to where a shiplap board needed to be cut for an outlet, Timothy took measurements and followed the below step.

-The hardest part to hanging shiplap on walls, is cutting around the outlets, windows and door frames.
-Of course, the measurements will be different for each home, and it will be a matter of measuring what needs to cut out on the board.
+The hardest part of installing shiplap on walls is cutting around the outlets, windows, and door frames.
+Of course, the measurements will be different for each home, and it will be a matter of measuring what needs to be cut out on the board.

-For the hallway, Timothy, cut a board to fit around the bottom of the outlet and around the top of the outlet.
-As we have been hanging shiplap on our mobile home walls, Timothy, has also been replacing the outlets and securely attaching them to the studs.
+For the hallway, Timothy cut a board to fit around the bottom of the outlet and the top of the outlet.
+As we have been installing shiplap on our mobile home walls, Timothy has replaced the outlets and securely attached them to the studs.

-To cut the hole that needs to fit around the outlet, Timothy, used a tape measure to take the measurements, a square to make sure the lines were straight and finally, a jigsaw to cut the hole out.
+To cut the hole that needs to fit around the outlet, Timothy used a tape measure to take the measurements, a square to ensure the lines were straight, and a jigsaw to cut the hole out.

 Step 6: Measure for Other Areas

 There was another smaller wall area in between the bedrooms that we had to measure before cutting and attaching the boards to the wall.
-Timothy measured the area and cut all the boards, then, attached them to wall using the nail gun.
+Timothy measured the area, cut all the boards, and then attached them to the wall using the nail gun.

-Once Timothy attached all the boards up to the top of the door frames, he had our son, Josiah, start helping hold boards.
+Once Timothy attached all the boards to the top of the door frames, he had our son, Josiah, start helping hold the boards.

-One of the reasons I love to use 16′ boards is, so I do not have the staggered look on the walls in our home.
-However, the hallway is just over 16′ so at the very end of the hallway we have an area where two boards are butted up against each other to span the space.
-With it being such a small space and at the very end of the hallway, it will not be very noticeable.
+One of the reasons I love to use 16′ boards is, so I do not have a staggered look on the walls in our home.
+However, the hallway is just over 16′ so at the very end of the hallway, we have an area where two boards are butted up against each other to span the space.
+It will not be very noticeable with such a small space and at the very end of the hallway.

-Once we got to the very top of the wall, the width was not big enough to fit the entire width of a board.
-So, Timothy, measured, cut a board in half long ways to fit the final board in.
+Once we got to the very top of the wall, the width was not big enough to fit the entire width of a shiplap board.
+So, Timothy measured and cut a board in half long ways to fit the final board in.

-Step 7: Finish Painting the Hung Shiplap Boards
+Step 7: Finish Painting the Installed Shiplap Boards

-After attaching all the boards to the wall, the final step is to paint them before attaching any trim.
-However, we just moved our home to the farm, I did not take the time to paint mine.
+After attaching all the shiplap boards to the wall, the final step is to paint them before attaching any trim.

-Hanging shiplap is an easy project which can make the walls of any home, including mobile home walls, have that rustic farmhouse charm that so many loves.
-I hope that this tutorial on how to hang shiplap on mobile home walls shows you just how easily it can be within just a few short hours.
+I hope that this tutorial on how to hang shiplap on mobile home walls shows how easily it can be within a few short hours.

-Please talk to a licensed contractor before altering electrical wiring in your home.
-This video is sponsored by Clayton Homes.
+Please talk to a licensed contractor before altering the electrical wiring in your home.
+Clayton Homes sponsor this video.